u360/StreamlineJS/README.md

 `ext` is the file extension of the back-end code.
 The file must reside in a folder with the same name.
 For example, if the back-end program is `mymodule.php`, then the file must be `php/mymodule.php`.
 Leave blank if there is no back-end code.

 `form` is the CSS class of the input fields that will be passed to the back-end code.
 Do not use `<form>` elements.
-Just add the same class to each input element that you wish to pass to the back-end code.
-We recommend you use class names like `something-form`.
+Just add the same class to each input element that you wish to pass to the back-end code using names like `something-form`.

 `div` is the ID of the div where you want the output HTML to be placed.
 We recommend you use ID names like `something-div`.